peted70/HoloLensWorkshop/README.md

 We can do the same in a HoloLens2 where your model will be combined with the real-world.

+You can try the one I made [here](https://peted70.github.io/HoloLensWorkshop/)

+And here it is running on a HoloLens2:

 ## Further Learning Resources